TIBCOSoftware/cic-cli-main/README.md

 ### --help

-See all flags and arguments for the corresponding command.
+See all flags and arguments for the corresponding command.  \
-For E.g:
+For E.g.:

 ```
 tibco asyncapi:transform --help